-If you want to release a plant protection product on the Swedish market, the product must be approved by the Swedish Chemicals Agency.
+If you want to place a plant protection product on the Swedish market, the product must be authorised by the Swedish Chemicals Agency.
 In order for the product to be authorised, the active substance must first be approved in the EU.

 Application through zone work sharing

-An application for a new product authorisation through zone work sharing is handled within the cooperation in place in different EU zones.
+An application for a new product authorisation through zone work sharing is handled in cooperation within different EU zones.
 Sweden is part of the EU's northern zone, together with Denmark, Finland, Estonia, Latvia and Lithuania.
 Norway is also part of the northern zone cooperation.

-Zone cooperation means that a member state evaluates the basis for an application and does a risk assessment for the entire zone.
-On the basis of that risk assessment, each member state then decides whether the plant protection product is to be authorised after the application has been made in their own country.
+Zone cooperation means that one member state evaluates an application and does a risk assessment for the entire zone.
+On the basis of that risk assessment, each member state then decides if the plant protection product shall be authorised nationally, in accordance with the application in their own country.

 Application through mutual recognition

-An application for mutual recognition must apply for the same product and for the same use as the original product authorisation.
-Moreover, the agricultural, plant protection and environmental conditions, including climate conditions, in Sweden and the member state where the plant protection product is authorised (known as the reference member state) must be comparable.
+An application for mutual recognition must apply to the same product and for the same use as the original product authorisation.
+Moreover, the agricultural, plant protection and environmental conditions, including climate conditions must be comparable between Sweden and the member state where the plant protection product is already authorised (known as the reference member state).

 You can apply for mutual recognition if you are a holder of a product authorisation in another member state.
-Official or scientific bodies and agricultural organisations can also apply if they can show that its use would be of general interest in Sweden.
+Official or scientific bodies and agricultural organisations can also apply if they can show that the use of the product would be of general interest in Sweden.